nirvanesque/vision-agent/README.md

 solve your vision task.
 Check out our discord for updates and roadmaps!
 The fastest way to test out VisionAgent is to use our web application which you can find [here](https://va.landing.ai/).

+This version is before sync of 13/04/2025 with root repository
 ## Installation
 ```bash
 pip install vision-agent